-We have audited the financial statements of the Foreign Currency Deposit Unit (the "FCDU") of Industrial and Commercial Bank of China Limited - Manila Branch (the "Manila Branch"), which comprise the statement of financial position as at December 31, 2021, and the statement of comprehensive income, and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Foreign Currency Deposit Unit (the "FCDU") of Industrial and Commercial Bank of China Limited - Manila Branch (the "Manila Branch"), which comprise the statements of financial position as at December 31, 2022 and 2021, and the statements of comprehensive income, and statements of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the FCDU of the Manila Branch as at December 31, 2021 and its financial performance and its cash flows for the year then ended, in accordance with Philippine Financial Reporting Standards (PFRS).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the FCDU of the Manila Branch as at December 31, 2022 and 2021 and its financial performance and its cash flows for the year then ended, in accordance with Philippine Financial Reporting Standards (PFRS).